Explore Grange Hotels’ Latest Blog Posts and Press Releases

 This map from Time Out London includes sound systems, toilets and safety zones.

-Once you’ve partied the day and evening away, it’s nice to have somewhere close by to relax and spend the night!
-Grange Hotels have a selection of 4 and 5 star locations dotted throughout Central London, so you don’t have to worry about the exhausting journey home!
+Once you’ve partied the day and evening away, it’s nice to have somewhere close by to relax and spend the night.
+Fortunately, Grange Hotels have a selection of independent hotels located within Central London, so you don’t have to worry about the exhausting journey home.
+Even better, this summer, we are offering 15% off accommodation and dining with our Summer Escape offer, so get booking!